-In addition to the configuration data, up to 255 presets per gun can be stored on each data card.
-To copy a data card to a blank card, use the Data Backup function.
+In addition to the configuration data, up to 255 presets per gun can be stored on one data card.
+Additional cards will provide you with a virtually unlimited number of presets.
+To back up a data card use the Data Backup function.
+This copies the data to a blank card.
 Refer to Data Backup in the iControl Operator Interface manual for instructions.

 NOTE: Not all CompactFlash cards are the same.
-For approved cards, order the cards listed in the parts section, or contact your Nordson controls engineer or Nordson Technical Support.
+If you purchase additional cards, make sure they are from a Nordson-approved manufacturer and are 128 Mb or greater.
+For approved CF cards, refer to Specifications in the Description section of this manual or contact your Nordson controls engineer or Nordson Technical Support.